replayio/docs/src/app/reference/test-runners/cypress-io/overview/page.md

 ---
 title: Cypress.io Overview
-description: Add the Cypress Replay plugin to your suite and start time travel debugging in minutes.
-image: /images/Cypress-hero.png
 ---

 To use Replay to record your Cypress.io tests, you can replace the browser you're using to record your tests with [the Replay Chrome driver](/reference/replay-runtimes/replay-chrome):